-Breathing for Your Emotions

-HIGH NEGATIVE HIGH POSITIVE

-Shallow breath in through the mouth and a fast breath out through the mouth the beginning of hyperventilation.
-This is the fight or flight breath.
-Fast, deep breath in through the nose and a fast breath out through the mouth.
+Breathing for Your Emotions HIGH NEGATIVE Shallow breath in through the mouth HIGH POSITIVE Fast, deep breath in through the nose and a and a fast breath out through the mouth the beginning of hyperventilation.
+This is the fight or flight breath. fast breath out through the mouth.
+LOW NEGATIVE LOW POSITIVE Shallow breath in and a slow breath out through the mouth the breath of a sigh.

-LOW NEGATIVE LOW POSITIVE

-Shallow breath in and a slow breath out through the mouth the breath of a sigh.
 Deep, slow breath in through the nose and a slow breath out through the nose.
 It is a relaxing, calming breath.
 For the most relaxing breath, make your exhale twice as long as your inhale.
 This is the breath most often used in yoga.